Compassion, kindness and respect live at Olivet Care

 Maintaining Independence

-How can you support your loved one at this stage?
+How can your loved one support you at this stage?

-- Provide support and listen to their concerns
+- Provide support and listen to your concerns.

-- Encourage the older person to keep as active as possible and to eat well
+- Encourage you to keep as active as possible and to eat well.

-- Investigate the services that can be put into place to help the older person stay at home
+- Investigate the services that can be put into place to help you stay at home.

 Things are getting harder